facebook/react/docs/docs/installation.md

 This code renders into an HTML element with the id of `root` so you need `<div id="root"></div>` somewhere in your HTML file.
 When you use React in this way, you should be transpiling your JavaScript using `babel` with the `es2015` and `react` presets.

+If you use Bower, React is available via the `react` package.

 ### Enabling ES6 and JSX

 We recommend using React with Babel to let you use ES6 and JSX in your JavaScript code.
 ES6 is a set of modern JavaScript features that make development easier, and JSX is an extension to the JavaScript language that works nicely with React.
 The [Babel setup instructions](https://babeljs.io/docs/setup/) explain how to configure Babel in many different build environments.
 Make sure you install `babel-preset-react` and `babel-preset-es2015` and enable them in your `.babelrc`, and you're good to go.